-In \citep{zhang2019velc} a VAE with two additional modules is proposed: Re-Encoder and Latent Constraint network (VELC).
-A re-encoder is added to the VAE architecture to obtain new latent vectors.
-By employing this more complex architecture, the anomaly score (reconstruction error) can be maximised both in the original and latent spaces so that the normal samples can be accurately modelled.
-Moreover, a VELC is applied to the latent space, so the model does not reconstruct untrained anomalous observations.
-Consequently, it generates new latent variables similar to those of training data, which can help it differentiate normal from anomalous data.
+In \citep{zhang2019velc}, a VAE with two extra modules is introduced: a Re-Encoder and a Latent Constraint network (VELC).
+The Re-Encoder generates new latent vectors, and this complex setup maximises the anomaly score (reconstruction error) in both the original and latent spaces to accurately model normal samples.
+The VELC network prevents the reconstruction of untrained anomalies, leading to latent variables similar to the training data, which helps distinguish normal from anomalous data.
 The VAE and LSTM are integrated as a single component in PAD \citep{chen2021joint} to support unsupervised anomaly detection and robust prediction.
-VAE dramatically decreases the effect of noise on prediction units.
-As for LSTMs, they assist VAE in maintaining the long-term sequences outside of its window.
-Furthermore, spectral residuals (SR) \citep{hou2007saliency} are fed into the pipeline to enhance performance.
-At each subsequence, SR assigns a weight to the status to show the degree of normality.
+The VAE minimises noise impact on predictions, while LSTMs help VAE capture long-term sequences.
+Spectral residuals (SR) \citep{hou2007saliency} are also used to improve performance by assigning weights to each subsequence, indicating their normality.

-A TopoMAD (topology-aware multivariate time series anomaly detector) \citep{he2020spatiotemporal} combines GNN, LSTM, and VAE to detect unsupervised anomalies in cloud systems with spatiotemporal learning.
-TopoMAD is a stochastic seq2seq model that integrates topological information from a cloud system to produce graph-based representations of anomalies.
-Accordingly, two representative graph neural networks (GCN and GAT) are replaced as an LSTM cell's basic layer to capture the topology's spatial dependencies.
-Examining partially labelled information has become more imperative in order to detect anomalies \citep{kingma2014semi}.
-In the semi-supervised VAE-GAN \citep{niu2020lstm} model, LSTMs are incorporated into VAE as layers to capture long-term patterns.
-An encoder, a generator, and a discriminator are all trained simultaneously, thereby taking advantage of the encoder's mapping and the discriminator's ability.
-In addition, by combining VAE reconstruction differences with discriminator results, anomalies from normal data can be better distinguished.
+TopoMAD (topology-aware multivariate time series anomaly detector) \citep{he2020spatiotemporal} is an anomaly detector in cloud systems that uses GNN, LSTM, and VAE for spatiotemporal learning.
+It’s a stochastic seq2seq model that leverages topological information to identify anomalies using graph-based representations.
+The model replaces standard LSTM cells with graph neural networks (GCN and GAT) to capture spatial dependencies.
+To improve anomaly detection, models like VAE-GAN \citep{niu2020lstm} use partially labelled data.
+This semi-supervised model integrates LSTMs into a VAE, training an encoder, generator, and discriminator simultaneously.
+The model distinguishes anomalies using both VAE reconstruction differences and discriminator results.